 All CITC Associates provide services to clients as independent contractors to CITC

 Dr. Carolina McBride is the founder and Director of the Cognitive and Interpersonal Therapy Centre, which has been in operation since 2003.
 She completed her PhD in 1999 from the University of Ottawa, and received most of her clinical training at the Toronto General Hospital and the Centre for Addiction and Mental Health (CAMH).
 She worked at CAMH from 2000 until 2014 in the Interpersonal Therapy Clinic and was the Director of the Internship Program in Clinical Psychology from 2006 to 2009.
 Dr. McBride is active in teaching and has been an assistant professor at the University of Toronto, as well as an adjunct professor at Ryerson University, the University of Waterloo, and Wilfrid Laurier University.
 She is currently an adjunct professor at the University of Toronto.
 Dr. McBride has several peer-reviewed papers in academic journals, and during her time at CAMH was involved in various government funded research grants examining personality, attachment and depression.
-Dr. McBride is a certified clinician in Cognitive Behaviour Therapy and Interpersonal Therapy.
+Dr. McBride is a certified clinician in Cognitive Behaviour Therapy and Interpersonal Therapy, as well as a supervisor and trainer with ISIPT.
 She is also certified as a Heart-Math practitioner, a biofeedback approach to help improve wellbeing and increase resilience to stress.
 Dr. McBride is a licensed member of the College of Psychologists of Ontario (CPO), and a member of the Ontario Psychological Association (OPA) and Association for Behavioural and Cognitive Therapies (ABCT).
 She is a certified diplomate of the Academy of Cognitive Therapists as well as a member of the International Society of Interpersonal Psychotherapists.

 Aaron is a Registered Psychotherapist and Registered Sleep Technologist with over 20 years of experience in the industry.
 He studied Psychology at Trent University and graduated with an Honours Bachelor of Science degree.
 Aaron then spent two years in the Graduate Program in Experimental Psychology at the University of Southern Mississippi, where he specialized in the relationship of Sleep to Learning and Memory.
 He developed the Evolution Sleep insomnia program in 2013 and specializes in helping people who suffer from behavioural sleep issues.